ronboger/ronboger.github.io/about.md

 In the past, I was the founder and director of [MedHacks](http://medhacks.org), a researcher in the [VisionLab](http://vision.jhu.edu) at Johns Hopkins University, a machine learning engineer at [Flipboard](http://about.flipboard.com), a [KPCB Fellow](http://kpcbfellows.com), a piano performance student at the Peabody Conservatory, among other things.

 I was born in the beautiful city of Tel Aviv, Israel, and grew up in Baltimore, Maryland.
 I've also lived in San Francisco, Buenos Aires, San Carlos de Bariloche (Argentina), and Neot Semedar (Israel) - this list will grow over time.
+I love languages, and speak fluent English, Hebrew, Argentinian Spanish, and Brazilian Portuguese - this list will also grow over time.

 More about me via my [LinkedIn profile](http://www.linkedin.com/in/ronboger), my [projects](/projects), my [Github](https://github.com/ronnyb29/), and my [Goodreads profile](https://www.goodreads.com/user/show/69825193-ron-boger).
 Feel free to contact me at ronnyb - at - jhu - dot - edu.